 Members are not paid, but can claim reasonable expenses for attendance at meetings and are required to confirm a commitment to the Forum and its work for a period of up to three years.

-If you would like to contact the Forum or register an interest in becoming a member, please email LAF@leeds.gov.uk or call 0113 378 6002.
+If you are interested in becoming a member, please contact us by email on LAF@leeds.gov.uk or phone 0113 378 6002.